14 Walkthrough 8: Predicting student pass/fail outcomes using supervised machine learning

 Import the data using the {dataedu} package.

-You will now explore the dataset to understand it better.
+You’ll now explore the dataset to understand it better.

 First, count() the activity_type variable and sort the resulting output by frequency.